 Read about other recommended Amsterdam day trips.

-9. Catch one of the annual events – there’s always something going on in Amsterdam every day.
-From performing arts to musicals, concerts and cabaret shows, the locals are truly spoiled for choice 365 days a year!
+There’s always something going on in Amsterdam every day.
+From performing arts to musicals, concerts, cabaret shows and festivals, the locals are truly spoiled for choice 365 days a year!
 There are also annual events that the city celebrates with great gusto.

 King’s Day is one such event.
-Celebrating the King’s birthday on April 27th, this is the only day of the year that anyone is allowed to open a street stall and sell anything they want (usually old junk but a lucky gentleman once picked up a small painting for several Euros, got it examined by experts and it turned out to be an original Rembrandt!).
-The streets of Amsterdam turn into a massive open-air flea market with many parties just for this special day.
+Taking place on April 27th, this is the only day of the year that anyone is allowed to open a street stall and sell anything they want (usually old junk but a lucky gentleman once picked up a small painting for several Euros, got it examined by experts and it turned out to be an original Rembrandt!).
+The streets of Amsterdam turn into a massive open-air flea market with many street parties just for this special day.

 Gay Pride (around the first weekend of August) is the other major annual event.
 The highlight is the Canal Parade when dozens of boats cruise along the entire length of the Prinsengracht canal, cheered on by hundreds of thousands of people!

-Other annual events that I can highly recommend include the Holland Festival (a celebration of culture and arts) in June, the Open Garden Days (when privately-owned canal mansions open their doors to visitors) in June, Taste of Amsterdam (a culinary festival) in May/June, and the Grachtenfestival (a festival of jazz and classical music in unique locations) in August.
+Other annual events that I can highly recommend include the Holland Festival (a celebration of culture and arts) in June, the Open Garden Days (when privately-owned canal mansions open their doors to visitors) in June, Taste of Amsterdam (a culinary festival) in May/June, Amsterdam Light Festival in December/January, Amsterdam Dance Event (one of the world’s largest dance events), Milkshake (a summer dance and cultural festival) and the Grachtenfestival (a festival of jazz and classical music in unique locations) in August.

 There you go.
-Ten things!
+My suggestions for things to do in Amsterdam!
 Believe me, it was a very tough challenge and I hope I did my home city some justice.
 There are so many more things that I can recommend but I guess the best is simply to come on over and experience Amsterdam yourself and you’ll see why this city is simply my favourite!

 You can also find lots more information at iamsterdam.